Coxcopi/RandomizerPlugin/README.md

 **/randomizer stop** - Stops the timer (Players no longer recieve items).

 ### Installation
-Download the latest .jar file (either from Github releases or from the Bukkit Page) and put it in you plugins directory.
+Download the latest .jar file (either from Github releases or from the Bukkit Page) and put it in your plugins directory.
 Restart your server.

 **Note: The plugin should be compatible with any other plugins.
 If you do experience any issues, make sure to open an Issue on Github or write a comment on the Bukkit page.**